The Studio is a fine arts program for visionary artists.

 freely express their creativity through art.

-We provide a supportive and stimulating environment where our artists can express themselves creatively using a variety of media.
+We provide a supportive and stimulating environment where our artists can express themselves using a variety of media.

 The goals of The Studio are to help each person reach their highest level of artistic achievement and to encourage personal growth, self-reliance and self-esteem